Toll Free:

 gRPC has already gained widespread adoption among organizations and products such as Netflix, Cloudflare, Google, Docker & Slack etc. Its ability to offer Bi-directional streaming with HTTP/2 in a consistent yet language-idiomatic manner has been a key factor in its adoption.

 gRPC is a modern open-source, high-performance Remote Procedure Call (RPC) framework that can run in any environment.
 It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking, and authentication.
-It is also applicable in last mile of distributed computing to connect devices, mobile applications, and browsers to backend services.
+It is also applicable in the last mile of distributed computing to connect devices, mobile applications, and browsers to backend services.

 How is it better than REST?

-- Client-side Consumption – Unlike REST, gRPC does not work upon different HTTP verbs.
-Using the proto file client can create its own classes and methods which will be used as services.
+• Client-side Consumption – Unlike REST, gRPC does not work upon different HTTP verbs.
+Using the proto file client can create its classes and methods which will be used as services.
 So, for gRPC it is like calling a method within the same application for developers.
-Here, client and server can be built on different programming languages as long as those supports protocol buffer method.
+Here, client and server can be built on different programming languages as long as those support protocol buffer method.

 Where should you use gRPC and where not?

-Opting for gRPC proves advantageous when constructing microservices that demand high-performance, optimal speed, minimal latency, and scalability in communication between client and server.
+Opting for gRPC proves advantageous when constructing microservices that demand high performance, optimal speed, minimal latency, and scalability in communication between client and server.
 This technology excels in scenarios necessitating real-time data streaming, bidirectional communication, and high-throughput requirements.

 However, gRPC is not the ideal choice for scenarios seeking a straightforward and lightweight API or those aiming for extensive interoperability with systems using diverse protocols.
 Similarly, it is not recommended for situations demanding a high level of flexibility concerning message formats and data types.
 Also due to the proto configuration, a learning curve will be there for developers.